The following career pathways are available at Ryle High School:

 Career and Technical Education is an essential component of the high school curriculum.
 For many students, it represents as much as a third of their high school experience.
 It is a critical component in meeting the needs of students in academic achievement, career exploration, career preparation, and leadership development.
 Successful transition to postsecondary education, work, or the military is one of the goals of Kentucky's educational system.
 The percentage of students making successful transition is a component of the high school accountability index.

-A career ready student is a student who is preparatory in a Career and Technical Education career pathway and has reached the academic benchmarks (ACT, WorkKeys, ASVAB) and technical benchmarks (KOSSA or Industry Certification).
-Students that earn preparatory, completion, or college readiness status will receive individual recognition.
-Articulated college credit may be available at various Kentucky universities for completion of a career pathway and dedicated KOSSA exam/industry certification.
+A career ready student is a student who is a concentrator in a Career and Technical Education career pathway and has reached the technical benchmarks (CTE EOP or Industry Certification).
+Students that earn career or college readiness status will receive individual recognition.
+Articulated college credit may be available at various Kentucky universities for completion of a career pathway and dedicated CTE EOP exam or industry certification.

-Completion Definition - A “completer” is a student who has completed three career and technical education courses in a preparatory program and is enrolled in a fourth course.
+Completion Definition - A “completer” is a student who has completed four career and technical education courses in a career pathway program.

 The Ryle Career and Technical Education (CTE) Department is comprised of the following program areas: